 Expert Tips

-If you love this recipe, try one of these low carb favorites!
+If you enjoy the ramen, try one of these low carb recipes!

 What to do With the Leftovers